What is SEO and why is it important?

 Why is SEO important?

-Effectively, the higher your website ranks in Google (with 87% market share in UK), the more traffic your website will receive.
+Effectively, the higher your website ranks in Google (with 98% market share in the UK), the more traffic your website will receive.
 The more traffic your website receives, the more leads you will generate and, ultimately, the more cars you will sell.

 SEO may not have the glamour of television commercials, or general appeal of social media.
-What it does offer however, is a highly targeted stream of internet users looking for motoring products and services, as well as tangible opportunities for business growth and brand building.
+What it does offer however, is a highly targeted stream of internet users looking for their next used car, or somewhere to book their car in for an MOT or service.
+As well as tangible opportunities for business growth and brand building.
 Ultimately, the internet is the fastest growing sales channel.

 In a study conducted by Hubspot it was discovered that 75% of internet users never scroll past the first page of results.
 I’m sure most of us can relate to this, right?
 It’s a rarity that the results returned on page one would not fill your needs as a searcher.
 This is why it’s vitally important that your website is in and around the top 10 results for the keywords that are going to drive you traffic.

 Google itself has carried out extensive research on the behaviour of its users within the automotive purchasing cycle, and it has uncovered some interesting statistics.
-For instance, did you know that 63% of people searching for a new vehicle online begin their search with a specific brand in mind, but only 20% end up purchasing the vehicle they first researched online?
-The full report can be found here, it’s definitely worth a read if you get a chance.
+For instance, did you know that 92% of people begin their hunt for a new car online, or that since Covid the number of car shoppers who would buy a car online has increased from 7 out of 10 to 8 out of 10.

 What is Google looking for?

-So what does Google look for in a website when deciding the order of its search results?
-Overall there are about 200 different signals Google uses in it’s algorithm.
-As you can probably imagine, it is a full time job, and no one quick route to success.
-However, the general consensus amongst nerds like myself is that the two most critical things your website needs to have to stand a good chance of ranking well is good quality content and having links from external websites.
+There are over 200 different ranking signals Google uses in its algorithm when deciding what sites should rank where.
+As you can imagine, it is a full time job with no one quick route to success.
+However, the general consensus in the SEO industry is that the two most critical elements your website needs to have to stand a good chance of ranking well is:

-Sure it takes a bit more time and effort to ensure all your pages contain useful relevant information that will benefit the user, that all of your car descriptions are unique, and that you do a great job in selling your company on the homepage.
-But at the end of the day, car dealers are experts in the automotive industry, and if you’re an expert, then it shouldn’t be difficult to offer value in your content to people who aren’t.
+We recommend investing the time and effort to ensure all your pages contain useful, relevant information that will benefit the user, that all of your car descriptions are unique, and that you do a great job in selling your company on the homepage.
+As a car dealer you are an expert in the automotive industry, and if you’re an expert then it shouldn’t be difficult to offer value in your content to people who aren’t.
 We’ve written an extensive guide on why content is important for SEO, along with some ideas to get you started.
-Give it a read and get started right now!

-Ultimately, in 2016 and beyond, the internet has become the first port of call for potential car buyers.
-Therefore, it’s vitally important that, you not only have a website, but your website is visible in the search engines, acting as a digital portal to your bricks and mortar dealership.
+Ultimately, today the internet has become the first port of call for potential car buyers.
+Therefore, it’s vitally important that you not only have a website, but your website is visible in search engines, acting as a digital portal to your bricks and mortar dealership.